 My 5-year-old has the LeapPad that his brother passed down to him.
 The same time restrictions apply to him, although he only chooses to use it a couple times a week & when we are traveling.
 Now that the tablet has entered the house, the LeapPad isn’t as interesting to him.

 My 2-year-old loves to use the LeapPad.
 Amazingly she knows how to turn it on and get the drawing app and videos!
 I brought it with us on holidays where she was allowed to use it in restaurants, and viola – she is an expert now!
 I keep it in reserve for her to use in emergency situations.

 It will be challenging for us to follow the 8-year-old technology rule with our second and third children.
 It was simple with our first.
 But now that technology has entered the house, everyone wants it!
 And quite frankly it’d be much easier to buy them each a tablet & let them play.
-Limiting the technology isn’t the convenient option.
+Limiting the technology isn’t a convenient option.
 But, if I didn’t have technology restrictions on my kids, I’m afraid they would spend all their time gaming.
 I want them to be creative, play real games with each other, draw, & use their imagination.
 I don’t want them sucked into an artificial world where they lose their ability to imagine and interact with real people.
 When they are on a tablet, they are obvious to anything else that’s going on around them.
 At the same time, I don’t want to limit the technology to the point where they are lacking something their friends have.
 It’s a tricky balance.